-Today, in the intensive agriculture practise, the cultivation of highly fertilized crops in large monocultures is widely used.
-Unfortunately, these types of crops are very sensitive to wide spectrum of disease and their cultivation necessitates using of extensive amounts of pesticides and fungicides.
-In the past decades, the via transfer of R genes was the main strategy to improve plant resistance.
-However, the durability of this resistance shown to be very limited by the process of rapid pathogen effectors evolution, and due to the species or strain specificity of effectors failed against broad spectrum of attacking pathogens.
+Today, in the period of an intensive agriculture practise, the cultivation of highly fertilized crops in large monocultures is widely used.
+Unfortunately, these types of crops are very sensitive to a wide spectrum of diseases and their cultivation requires the use of extensive amounts of pesticides and fungicides.
+In the past decades, the via transfer of resistance (R) genes was the main strategy to improve plant resistance.
+However, the durability of this resistance has been shown to be very limited because of the process of a rapid pathogen effectors evolution, and due to the species or strain-related specificity of effectors which fails against a broad spectrum of the attacking pathogens.

-On the other hand, PTI, providing a broad-spectrum immunity, seems to be very promising tool for engineering plants with enhanced immunity.
-It is mainly due to the fact that MAMPs, which are specific and conserved within a class of microbes, are very often crucial for their survival (flagellin for bacterial motility or ergosterol for fungal plasma membrane structure).
-Noticeably, generally enhanced resistance after the interfamily transfer of genes encoding PRRs or other regulators of PTI was observed even though in some cases undesirable side effects in grown and development were determined.
+On the other hand, PTI, providing a broad-spectrum immunity, seems to be a very promising tool for engineering plants with an enhanced immunity.
+It is mainly due to the fact that MAMPs, which are specific and conserved in microbes, are very often crucial for their survival (e.g. flagellin for bacterial motility or ergosterol for fungal plasma membrane structure).
+Noticeably, a generally enhanced resistance after the interfamily transfer of genes encoding PRRs or other regulators of PTI was observed even though in some cases undesirable side effects in growth and development were found.

-Further investigations of MAMPs perception mechanism by plant cells are emerged when the using on novel large scale quantifiable tools (e.g. transcriptomics, proteomics or metabolomics) will certainly provide comprehensive insights into the understanding of MAMPs interactions with plants.
-The long-time durable resistance should be achieved only through combination of multiple PTI- and ETI-related genes together with deploying of proper field management.
+Further investigations of MAMPs perception mechanisms by plant cells emerge using novel large scale quantifiable tools (e.g. transcriptomics, proteomics or metabolomics).
+This will certainly provide comprehensive insights into the understanding of MAMPs interactions with plants.
+The long-time durable resistance should be achieved only through a combination of multiple PTI- and ETI-related genes together with deploying of a proper field management.

-6. REFRENCES
+6. REFERENCES